Joint Optimization of Reasoning and Dual-Memory for Self-Learning Diagnostic Agent: Experiments

 \subsubsection{Setup}

 \textbf{Dataset.} We use \textbf{MedCaseReasoning} \citep{wu2025medcasereasoning}, which contains challenging clinical cases paired with diagnosis labels.
 We train on the official training split and report results on the test split, which emphasizes rare and complex diseases.
 We adopt a closed-set formulation to enable controlled and comparable evaluation across methods.
 By constraining the output space to a shared candidate set, we eliminate variability introduced by free-form generation and ensure that performance differences reflect reasoning quality rather than differences in answer expression.
 We fix the entire candidate-generation pipeline across methods: the distractor count $N$, sampling strategy, and random seeds are held constant.
 Importantly, we carefully design the distractor generation process to ensure high-quality and challenging candidate sets.
 Rather than sampling negatives uniformly, we construct clinically plausible and semantically similar distractors to the ground-truth diagnosis, requiring models to perform fine-grained reasoning rather than relying on superficial cues.
 Thus, for each case, every method sees the same $\mathcal{Y}$ and is evaluated on the same closed-set decision.
 More details on the candidate-generation is described in Appendix \ref{app:candidates}.
-Each test case is solved independently: the agent does not carry memory or feedback from prior cases in this setting unless explicitly enabled by the baseline (e.g., memory-augmented baselines).

 \textbf{Evaluation Protocol.} Each instance provides a patient case $x$ (demographics, symptoms) and a candidate set $\mathcal{Y}=\{y^{(1)},\dots,y^{(m)}\}$ containing the ground-truth diagnosis and $N=199$ clinically plausible distractors.
 All methods must produce (i) a structured reasoning trace and (ii) a final prediction $\hat{y}\in\mathcal{Y}$, from which accuracy is computed.
 More details on evaluation setting is attached to Appendix \ref{app:eval}.